thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 </p>

 >
 This list is meant to be both a quick guide and reference for further research into these topics.
 It's basically a summary of important topics, there's no way it can cover everything in depth.
-It also will be available as a gist on Github for everyone to edit and add to.
+It also will be available as on [Github](https://github.com/thamaraiselvam/MEAN-Stack-Cheat-Sheet) for everyone to edit and add to.

 ## What the heck is MEAN Stack